Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver

 In \cref{thm:main}, we bound the mean square error of RSRI as the sum of a square bias term and a variance term.
-The square bias in RSRI is the square bias that occurs in the deterministic Richardson iteration, after averaging over the iterates $\bm{x}_{t_{\min}}, \ldots, \bm{x}_{t-1}$ (see \cref{prop:bias_bound}).
-The square bias decays exponentially fast as we increase the burn-in time $t_{\min}$ and it is often small in practice.
-For example, in our experiments in \cref{sec:pagerank}, we obtain a negligibly small bias by setting $t_{\min} = t/2$.
+The square bias in RSRI is the square bias that occurs in the deterministic Richardson iteration, after averaging over the iterates $\bm{x}_{t_{\rm b}}, \ldots, \bm{x}_{t-1}$ (see \cref{prop:bias_bound}).
+The square bias decays exponentially fast as we increase the burn-in time $t_{\rm b}$ and it is often small in practice.
+For example, in our experiments in \cref{sec:pagerank}, we obtain a negligibly small bias by setting $t_{\rm b} = t/2$.

 The variance term in \cref{thm:main} decays at a rate $\mathcal{O}(1/m)$ or faster, depending on the decay of the entries in the regularized solution vector $\tilde{\bm{x}}$.
-Note that the entries of the regularized solution $\tilde{\bm{x}}$ lie above the entries of the true solution $\bm{x}$ due to the element-wise inequality
+Note that the entries of the regularized solution $\tilde{\bm{x}}$ lie above the entries of the true solution $\bm{x}_\star$ due to the element-wise inequality

-The vectors $\tilde{\bm{x}}$ and $\bm{x}$ are identical if $\bm{G}$ and $\bm{b}$ are nonnegative-valued, which is the case for PageRank problems (see \cref{sec:pagerank}).
+The vectors $\tilde{\bm{x}}$ and $\bm{x}_\star$ are identical if $\bm{G}$ and $\bm{b}$ are nonnegative-valued, which is the case for PageRank problems (see \cref{sec:pagerank}).

 \Cref{thm:main} leads to the main message of this work.
-There is a class of problems in which the entries of $\tilde{\bm{x}}$ are decreasing quickly, and RSRI converges at a fast polynomial rate $m^{-p}$ for $p > 1/2$ or at an exponential rate $e^{-cm}$ for $c > 0$.
+There is a class of problems in which the entries of $\tilde{\bm{x}}$ are decreasing quickly, and RSRI converges at a fast polynomial or exponential rate.
 We establish the following corollary of \cref{thm:main}.

 \begin{corollary}[Fast polynomial or exponential convergence] Instate the notation of \cref{thm:main}.
 If the sparsity level satisfies $m \geq m_{\bm{G}} := 1 / (1 - \lVert \bm{G} \rVert_1)$ and

 then the RSRI variance \cref{eq:def} is bounded by